FateEvent/Born2BeRoot/walkthrough.md

 ## STEP 6 - Configuring Cron Jobs

 All you need to do now, is to configure the script which will show up on all of your terminal windows every ten minutes, the monitoring.sh, that I put in `/usr/local/bin/`.
+It's important to place it in a folder which will be accessible by every user, since Cron will try to run it (since we will ask it to) no matter which user has logged in.

+Why, then, in the /usr/local/bin/ path folder?
+/usr was the default conventional location for users' home directories before 1988, when segregating home directories was considered a good management policy.
+Also, files in the /usr/ path were files that didn't need to be available until the system was booted up far enough to support normal interactive use.
+Files under /usr/local are supposed to be particular to that single system.
+Files that are in any way generic should live elsewhere.
+/bin, short for "binary," in this context means "a file that is not plain text."
+Most such files are executables on a Unix box, so these two terms have become synonymous in some circles.
+(From Warren Young, <https://unix.stackexchange.com/questions/4186/what-is-usr-local-bin>)

+The monitoring.sh is a shell script,

+	[a] shell script is a computer program designed to be run by the Unix shell, a command-line interpreter.[1]
+The various dialects of shell scripts are considered to be scripting languages.
+Typical operations performed by shell scripts include file manipulation, program execution, and printing text.
+A script which sets up the environment, runs the program, and does any necessary cleanup or logging, is called a wrapper.
+(From <https://en.wikipedia.org/wiki/Shell_script>)

 To find some of the information you need, it is necessary for you to install net-tools.

 	$ sudo apt install net-tools